The purpose of this website is to present an overview of the six bardos, as presented in Tibetan Buddhism.

 Alternatively, the overall themes of the four websites described above may be loosely matched with another traditional framework — that of study, contemplation, meditation.

-The four overall themes of the four websites listed above are loosely matched with the traditional framework of study, contemplation, and meditation.
+The overall themes of the four websites described above | Based on the traditional framework of the study, contemplation, and meditation |

 Alexander Peck (July 16, 2020)